Skip to main content

 • Then a user can add one or more components to the newly created data product.
 All the components are entities as well, so their repositories will contain a catalog-info.yaml with their metadata and a reference to the data product they belong to.

-• Then the Data Product as a whole can be edited (by modifying the single repositories) and the versions of the various components can be updated accordingly performing snapshot, commit, and release operations; check the versioning section and the Control Panel chapter for more insights on this.
+• Then the Data Product as a whole can be edited (by modifying the single repositories) and the versions of the various components can be updated accordingly by creating new draft releases, updating them, and promoting them; check the versioning section and the deployment chapter for more insights on this.

 • Once the Data Product is valid (you can test its validity against the data governance's policies) it can be deployed.
 The Data Product deployment will start the underlying deployment of all of its components, in a sequence defined by the "dependsOn" relations among them.